-Waiting for Josefine Klougart to begin I overheard a man talking about Three Percent and searched online, finding the journal dedicated to literary work in translation.
+Waiting for Josefine Klougart in the bookstore, I overheard a man talking about Three Percent and searched online, finding the journal dedicated to literary work in translation.
 By the number that gives the publication its name, only 3% of books published in the U.S. are works in translation—but that is all books, the majority are nonfiction—the number is around 0.7% for literary fiction or poetry in translation.

-I have sought out authors from the Nordic countries (Dorthe Nors!) and each month I pick up a calendar—they print it and give it away at Powell’s listing all of the readings for the month—admittedly, I put this reading on my calendar for the sole reason that she’s from Scandinavia, from Denmark.
-Josefine Klougart read from her book, One of Us Is Sleeping, this September.
+I have sought out authors from the Nordic countries, and each month I pick up the events calendar at Powell’s.
+Admittedly, I put this reading on my calendar for the sole reason that she’s from Scandinavia, from Denmark.
+Josefine Klougart read from her book, One of Us Is Sleeping, in September.
 She introduced herself and said her book is about grief and then she said it is also a book about a woman in her twenties who loses two men in her life and her mom gets diagnosed with cancer.
-She read from the beginning and it was addressed to you, it was in second person and carried emotions and thoughts and it wasn’t her accent that made this hard to follow: it was the absence of a narrative.
+She read from the beginning and it was addressed to you.
+It was in second person and carried emotions and thoughts and it wasn’t her accent that made this hard to follow: it was the absence of a narrative.
 Was she reading a story?

-My only experience of her writing is what she’s read tonight and I admit, I’ve also written pages upon pages of prose poetry.
-This book will appeal to poets, and writing a story wasn’t her point of entry into the work—she addressed this in the questions and answers.
-I tried to think of a question to ask, and when she ended her reading and asked for questions, I had by that time eliminated the obvious and I asked: in Scandinavian literary culture when a book is released in Danish, is it simultaneously published in Norwegian and Swedish?
+My only experience of her writing is what she read and I admit, I’ve also written prose poetry.
+Her book will appeal to your love of language, and writing a story wasn’t her point of entry into the work—she addressed this in the questions and answers.
+I tried to think of a question to ask, and when she ended her reading and asked for questions, I had by that time eliminated the obvious and I asked: In Scandinavian literary culture when a book is released in Danish, is it simultaneously published in Norwegian and Swedish?

 She said my editor must have paid you to ask that.
 He is sitting behind you.

 Imagine a reader, alone with an author’s voice, why that voice?
 Why did they pick it?
 Was it a friend who recommended the book, do they want to join a conversation about the book, to be with others?
 And the reader is alone with a book, a voice, and in the long conversation, in a lifetime of reading, you will ask questions of yourself and of life.
 And many of us seek to understand the mysteries of life through reading.
-There is no word to speak of this relationship, but something spiritual can enter.
-Everything has a word, it is as if all of life could be represented in language.
-This dialogue of the self, it’s all we have in words—even in a novel.
-Is it called knowledge?
-Or wisdom?
-Who knows?
-The novel is the ultimate technology of the self, it is where identity is constructed.
+It is as if all of life could be represented in language.
+The novel is the ultimate technology of the self; it is where identity is constructed.

 She said she is more like a poet, the way she works.
 But she’s careful at that point, because then it’s possible to have ideas about the book and she says literature is not about ideas.
 They way literature is taught in school is like there is an idea in the book that can be unwrapped from the language.
 She says literature is not like that.
 She says reading and writing is activism.
 She thinks of herself as an activist.
 Because in reading you can be transformed.